-- Hire a full time senior activity director - Continue to support senior games - Plan for seniors at all levels, including field trips, activities and events for Alzheimer's, etc. - Work with existing recreation facilities to promote senior health, i.e. reduced rates for seniors, etc. - Encourage new facilities to be senior friendly, affordable and have adequate room for expansion
+- Continue to support senior games - Plan for seniors at all levels, including field trips, activities and events for Alzheimer's, etc. - Work with existing recreation facilities to promote senior health, i.e. reduced rates for seniors, etc. - Encourage new facilities to be senior friendly, affordable and have adequate room for expansion

-Situation: There are currently many people that are underserved medically in Macon County, even with programs provided by the Free Care Clinics, the Medication

-Assistance Program, the Angel Medical Center Emergency Department, Ladies Night Out and the Macon County Public Health Center.
+Situation: There are currently many people that are underserved medically in Macon County, even with programs provided by the Free Care Clinics, the Medication Assistance Program, the Angel Medical Center Emergency Department, Ladies Night Out and the Macon County Public Health Center.

-- 4. Support the Free Care Clinics, the Medication Assistance Program, the local hospitals, Ladies Night Out and the Macon County Public Health Center - Support the development of a Collaborative Network to coordinate the services being provided to the low-income, uninsured county residents by the safety net providers that currently exist or that may be developed in the future. - Assist in writing grants and providing letters of support for any grants that are available for these services and other services that can assist the underserved medical needs of our residents. - Commit to provide some fixed amount of dollars that can be used to provide services in any of these areas, at times when other sources are insufficient to meet the needs. - 5.
-Work with community providers to improve quality of care by implementing management tools that ensure the use of best practices; manage high-risk patients and high-cost services; and incorporates accountability.
+- 4. Support the Free Care Clinics, the Medication Assistance Program, the local hospitals, Ladies Night Out (a partnership between Macon County Public Health and Angel Medical Center to provide free monthly programs on a variety of health topics for women with an emphasis on the importance of regular health screenings) and the Macon County Public Health Center - Support the development of a Collaborative Network to coordinate the services being provided to the low-income, uninsured county residents by the safety net providers that currently exist or that may be developed in the future. - Assist in writing grants and providing letters of support for any grants that are available for these services and other services that can assist the underserved medical needs of our residents. - Provide financial support as feasible that can be used to provide services in any of these areas, at times when other sources are insufficient to meet the needs. - 5.
+Continue to support the Macon County Health Department as it strives to improve quality of care by implementing management tools that ensure the use of best practices; manage high-risk patients and high-cost services that incorporates accountability in accordance with General Statutes.